 - 1. Collaborate with our Delinquency Court to advocate for the legal mandate to require parental involvement in juvenile probation services, planning and proceedings. - 2.
-Create a Juvenile Supervision model that supports family strengthening through Family Team Meetings. \These meetings will bring together the parents/guardians, probation officer, youth-identified support and the youth.
-These meetings could occur with the parents/guardians while the youth is in placement so that when the youth is reunified with the parents/guardian the structure and communication is in place (full implementation August 2021) - 3.
-Expand outreach efforts to engage fathers to encourage connection and involvement. - 4.
+Continue delivery of the Juvenile Supervision model which supports family strengthening through Family Team Meetings.

+\ Full implementation as of 2021- The meetings bring together the parents/guardians, probation officer, youth-identified support and the youth.
+These meetings occur with the parents/guardians while the youth is in placement so when the youth is reunified with the parents/guardian the structure and communication is in place

+- 3. Expand outreach efforts to engage fathers to encourage connection and involvement. - 4.
 Establish a Youth Advisory Council to advise the Probation Department on engagement, advocacy and opportunity development for youth in probation or at promise of entering the juvenile justice system.

-Juvenile Justice Coordinating Council's Previous Identified Service Gaps and Strategies (\strategies addressed)
+\The Probation Department continues to actively seek previously involved juvenile justice youth Juvenile Justice Coordinating Council's Previous Identified Service Gaps and Strategies

+(\strategies addressed)

 2020 Service Gap Strategy to Fill Gap Funding Source 1.
-Transitional Services Utilize CFT Meetings to identify services and Utilize existing funding from for re-entry home needs of the youth and family prior to JJCPA/YOBG, Title IV-E placement and reunification Implemented 2020 2.
+Transitional Services Utilize CFT Meetings to identify services and Utilize existing funding from for re-entry home needs of the youth and family prior to JJCPA/YOBG, Title IV-E placement and reunification Full Implementation 2021 2.
 Mental Health Once referral is made, continue to Utilize existing funding and Process for youth communicate with treatment provider weekly contracts with community- until services begin.
 Follow up with written based organizations. documentation from providers 3.
 Mentoring/Job Expand programming to include Summer YCCP, Utilize existing funding from Training PAL, Yolo Co Career Path JJCPA/YOBG.
 Implemented academic year 2020/21 4.
 Substance Use Community Based Organization can increase Utilize existing contract with Counseling for cognitive substance use disorder program for community-based Youth youth organization.